Bước nhảy hoàn vũ: Mimicking

 Thu Minh, claiming it was not Thu Minh's fault, that the wardrobe was made from our set of designers' ideas and gave no comment about the choreography.

 Producers' rigging

 Reportedly by various newspaper, producers rigged the show.
 Participants were eliminated as audience thought in an elimination order written in the screenplay.
 Lương Hoàng Anh, who was Huy Khánh's ex-wife, used Facebook note for raising a tension with the producers after he was out of the race.
 She also reported Khánh had said to their kid to watch his elimination on Bước nhảy hoàn vũ on Sunday night prior to his elimination actually occurred.
-Producers denied these claims as baseless, stating that there was officially a company collecting and analyzing messages, and the results were not be revealed by producers alone without VTV's permission.
+Producers denied these claims as baseless, stating that there was officially a company collecting and analyzing messages, and the results were not to be revealed by producers alone without VTV's permission.